yanghuafang/anti-android-virus/README.md

 > layer needs; the DEX parser, the signature database and the scan engine land
 > on top of them.

+## The signature database

+Detection data ships as one file: a header, then one section per signature dimension, the whole thing gzip-compressed inside Blowfish. `SigMgr` decrypts and inflates it once at load and hands each section to the matcher that owns that dimension, so nothing above it parses the container.

+The encryption is obfuscation and tamper-evidence, not secrecy — the key is in the engine.
+What it buys is that a database cannot be edited casually on a device, and that a corrupted one fails at load rather than as a wrong verdict.

 ## One abstraction, files and memory

 A scan target is either a file on disk or a block already in RAM, and the